navisens/android-app-helloworld-kotlin/README.md

 ### How you include (and update) the SDK

-Add `implementation group: "com.navisens", name: "motiondnaapi", version: "1.9.5", changing: true` into dependencies section in `app/build.gradle` file to use our SDK.
+Add `implementation group: "com.navisens", name: "motiondnaapi", version: "2.0.1", changing: true` into dependencies section in `app/build.gradle` file to use our SDK.

 ### How you get your [estimated] position

-In our SDK we provide `MotionDnaSDK` class and `MotionDnaInterface` interface.
+In our SDK we provide `MotionDnaSDK` class and `MotionDnaSDKListener` interface.
 In order for MotionDna to work, we need a class implements all callback methods in the interface.
 In [android-app-helloworld](https://github.com/navisens/android-app-helloworld) it looks like this
 ```
 class MainActivity : AppCompatActivity(), MotionDnaInterface